Aerial Lift Operator Safety

 General Aerial Lift Safety Tips

-Before you decide to buy or rent a lift, you&#;ll want to consider the safety of both you and your workers.
+Before you decide to buy or rent a lift, consider the safety of both you and your workers.
 Using aerial lifts incorrectly results in many injuries and deaths every year.
 To minimize the risk of injury, you and your operators must be educated and trained on the common hazards of construction equipment, appropriate safety procedures, and how to respond in the event of an emergency.

 Ensure all necessary safety information is covered in your equipment training courses, including: